Quantitative Finance, Financial Services

 For a brief, non-technical introduction to AAD in machine learning and finance, please see Antoine Savine's article in QuantMinds e-journal on QuantMinds' web page.
 The book and the code that comes with it discuss modern, generic derivatives systems suitable for production and written in efficient, modern and professional C++.
 Antoine also provides a more gentle introduction to AAD in his computational finance lectures, given at Copenhagen University, as well as Aarhus, Kings College London or WBS professional conferences.
 The slides are freely available on his GitHub repository.
 This presentation also introduces Deep Learning and its application to derivatives finance, with implementation on TensorFlow, discusses in detail the central technology of back-propagation, or back-prop, and establishes its connection to AAD.
 Finally, it demonstrates AAD with non-professional, beginner level C++ so as to introduce the technology to a wider audience of non-programmers, while the book offers a more involved, professional implementation.

-The third book, planned late 2019, is dedicated to xVA algorithms and covers the bases, extensions and implementation of the essential LSM (Least Square Monte-Carlo) algorithm, invented by Longstaff-Schwartz and Carriere in the late 1990s, and extended and improved with recent advances in Machine Learning and Deep Learning.
+The third book, planned late 2020, is dedicated to xVA algorithms and covers the bases, extensions and implementation of the essential LSM (Least Square Monte-Carlo) algorithm, invented by Longstaff-Schwartz and Carriere in the late 1990s, and extended and improved with recent advances in Machine Learning and Deep Learning.
 The book, co-authored by Jesper Andreasen and Brian Huge, both laureates of the Quant of the Year Risk award, is being written.
-Some elements are (partially) covered in Huge and Savine's article "LSM Reloaded: Differentiate XVA on your iPad Mini", freely available on Antoine Savine's SSRN page.
+Some elements are (partially) covered in Huge and Savine's article "LSM Reloaded: Differentiate XVA on your iPad Mini", freely available on Antoine Savine's SSRN page, and on www.deep-analytics.org.

 Antoine Savine is a PhD in Mathematics, a leading quantitative researcher with 25 years experience in major financial institutions alongside Bruno Dupire, Marek Musiela, Leif Andersen or Jesper Andreasen.
 He is well known for his influential work on volatility and multi-factor interest rate modeling, as well as scripting and risk management in finance.
 He is also an experienced C++ developer and one of the main contributors to Danske Bank's award winning systems.
 He has been teaching volatility modeling and numerical finance at Copenhagen University since 2016.
 Antoine Savine regularly appears at professional conferences like QuantMinds or WBS.